bpanel-org/bpanel/README.md

 uncomment and edit the volumes in the bcoin service.
 This could be useful if you're working on testnet or mainnet and don't want to wait for a full sync to happen every time you create a new container.

-## Setup without Docker
-If you'd rather not use docker to run your environment, you need to add a `./configs/bcoin.config.json` file with the configuration setup for the bcoin node you'd like to connect to (you can use the docker-compose.yml environment variables that are prefaced with `BCOIN_` for a template.

-Then, run `npm run start` to start the server.

 ## License